 AQA GCSE English language (8700) and English literature (8702)

-The new syllabi provide pupils with a rich and varied experience.
+The new syllabi provide students with a rich and varied experience.
 The language papers focus on the craft of the writer in seminal twentieth-century fiction and the comparative study of non-fiction writers and their viewpoints.
 Both papers include a writing question which requires pupils to adapt their writing to different purposes.

 Spelling, punctuation and grammar now comprises 20% of the overall GCSE English language qualification.